Singita Sasakwa Lodge

-Singita Sasakwa Lodge is one of three Singita lodges in this enormous private concession (340 000 acres), which means that you will have this wild stretch of Africa all to yourself.
+Singita Sasakwa Lodge is one of five Singita lodges in this enormous private concession (340 000 acres), which means that you will have this wild stretch of Africa all to yourself.
 Singita Sasakwa Lodge is built in the style of an Edwardian manor house.
 Stone walls, deep verandas, high ceilings, stately furniture, silverware and ornamental pieces complete the picture.
 Each cottage has a private infinity-edge pool overlooking ‘where the land stretches to forever’.
 The bedrooms with inviting four-posters are beautifully appointed, displaying typical African influences with touches of wood, leather and glass, alongside crisp linens, imported chandeliers and hand-crafted furniture.

 It is part of the greater Serengeti ecosystem and sits in the path of the great wildebeest migration, providing excellent game viewing.